jmcglone/jmcglone.github.io/_posts/2019-08-02-Perf-measurement-environment-on-Linux.md

 My favorite article on this topic is ["Benchmarking: minimum vs average"](http://blog.kevmod.com/2016/06/benchmarking-minimum-vs-average/) where the author describes why for most of the benchmarking we better compare minimal values as opposed to averages:
 > Personally, I understand benchmark results to be fairly right-skewed: you will frequently see benchmark results that are much slower than normal (several standard deviations out), but you will never see any that are much faster than normal.
 When I see those happen, if I am taking a running average I will get annoyed since I feel like the results are then "messed up" (something that these numbers now give some formality to).
 So personally I use the minimum when I benchmark.

-If you are doing microbenchmarking, then you might find usefull “delta” measurement approach - see this comment [here](https://lemire.me/blog/2018/01/16/microbenchmarking-calls-for-idealized-conditions/#comment-295373):
+If you are doing microbenchmarking, then you might find useful “delta” measurement approach - see this comment [here](https://lemire.me/blog/2018/01/16/microbenchmarking-calls-for-idealized-conditions/#comment-295373):

 > The simple way to do this is if your test has a measurement loop and times the entire loop, run it for N iterations and 2N, and then use (run2 – run1)/N as the time.
 This cancels out all the fixed overhead, such as the clock/rdpmc call, the call to your benchmark method, any loop setup overhead.